Minor in European Studies

 First, meet with the departmental advisor for your major(s) and/or other minor(s) to inform them of your intentions and to make sure you are on track with everything required to complete your current curricula.

-Second, meet with the Student Coordinator at the Nanovic Institute for European Studies to review the requirements for the minor and to discuss your plan for fulfilling them.
-The Student Coordinator will also work with you on completing and processing the necessary paperwork and will contact you once you have been officially added to the program.
+Second, meet with the Director of Undergraduate Studies at the Nanovic Institute for European Studies to review the requirements for the minor and to discuss your plan for fulfilling them.
+Dr. Stanfiel will also work with you on completing and processing the necessary paperwork and will contact you once you have been officially added to the program.

 Set Your Meeting

-The Student Coordinator is available to help with issues such as declaring the minor, tracking progress toward completion of the minor, planning course schedules prior to registration, determining course eligibility (both here and abroad), determining an essay topic or director, MES file and academic records, as well as general program information.
+The Director of Undergraduate Studies is available to help with issues such as declaring the minor, tracking progress toward completion of the minor, planning course schedules prior to registration, determining course eligibility (both here and abroad), determining an essay topic or director, MES file and academic records, as well as general program information.

-Both current MES participants and students interested in learning about the program are encouraged to meet with the MES student coordinator by appointment.
-Students are also welcome to contact the student coordinator directly with questions regarding the minor or any of our student grant programs.
+Both current MES participants and students interested in learning about the program are encouraged to meet with Dr. Stanfiel by appointment, or during open office hours.
+Office hours for Spring 2020 are Mondays, 10:30-12:30.
+Students are also welcome to contact Dr. Stanfiel directly with questions regarding the minor or any of our academic or curricular programs.